chrishutchinson/festive-code-games/counter-app-speed-run/README.md

 ### Browser

-- You can use a development server if you want (e.g. Parcel, Webpack Dev Server)
+- You can use a development server if you want (e.g. Parcel, Webpack Dev Server, Serve)
 - You can use TypeScript and / or a bundler if you want (e.g. Webpack)
 - You cannot use React, Vue, or any other UI framework
 - You cannot use Next.js, Nuxt or any other kind of front-end framework